suny-downstate-medical-center/netpyne/doc/source/reference.rst

 	If ``synsPerConn`` > 1, and a list of sections or sectionList is specified, synapses will be distributed uniformly along the specified section(s), taking into account the length of each section.

 	If ``synsPerConn`` == 1, and list of sections or sectionList is specified, synapses (one per presynaptic cell) will be placed in sections randomly selected from the list (note that the random section and location will go hand in hand, i.e. same random index used for both).
+To enforce using always the first section from the list set ``cfg.connRandomSecFromList = False``.

 * **loc** (optional) - Location of target synaptic mechanism (e.g. ``0.3``)